BIBB Logo

 Certificate of conformity

-German: Konformitätsbescheinigung
+German: EU-Konformitätsbescheinigung

 The certificate of conformity is an official document within the European Union (EU).
 This states that the individual concerned has completed their training in accordance with the minimum EU standard.
 This is also referred to as conformity of training.